zsakowitz/ithkuil/README.md

 Ithkuil text.
 It can generate romanized text from JSON objects, parse text into JSON objects, and write in Ithkuil's writing system using SVG paths.

+## Custom Character Syntax

+In addition to standard romanized Ithkuil, this package adds many new word kinds for writing script characters.
+See [this Google Slide](https://docs.google.com/presentation/d/1Mw3mNznsiX0PTC9bA1vYvxOyCHliN6t2Veo7eL9cJas/edit#slide=id.g26f27f18900_0_0) explaining the syntax for more information.
+Examples include `ho1` for forcing a particlar kind of register, `Q2world` for forcing the transcription of "world" to be included, and `QA27o'u` to force a particular quaternary character.

 ## Stability

 This package is in active development, so expect change.
 That said, this package